 This course is a rigorous introduction to practical nursing, covering both theoretical concepts of nursing science (basic human needs, self-care deficits, essentials of nutrition, microbiology and prevention of infection transmission, communications skills, and other topics) and application of such skills to nursing practice in a structured on-campus laboratory.
-Prerequisite(s): Matriculation in the Practical Nursing Program; BIO 110, Anatomy and Physiology I; and BIO 210, Anatomy and Physiology II.
-Co-requisite(s): LPN 122 Mathematics for Nursing.
+Prerequisite(s): - Prerequisite(s): Matriculation in the Practical Nursing Program: HEA 112 / BIO 112, Medical Terminology, BIO 110, Anatomy and Physiology I; and BIO 210, Anatomy and Physiology II.
+Co-requisite (s): LPN 122, Mathematics for Nursing and BIO 211 Pharmacology